RaymondNCode/simplifiedchat/README.md

 ## Introduction

-ChatApp is a real-time chat application that leverages Firebase Authentication for user management and Firebase Firestore for data storage.
-Users can sign up, log in, and exchange messages in real-time.
+Simplified chat is a real-time chat application that leverages Firebase Authentication for user management and Firebase Firestore for data storage.
+Users can sign in with their Google Account to log in.

 ## Features